 4. Telling a customer to calm down

-Certainly, there are times when a calm disposition would make everyone’s life easier, but telling your customer to calm down is rarely effective.
+Certainly, there are times when a gentle disposition would make everyone’s life easier, but telling your customer to calm down is rarely useful.
 Like you, your customers don’t like to be told what to do.
-Try this approach instead: “Clearly you’re upset and I want you to know that getting to the bottom of this is just as important to me as it is to you.”
+Try this approach instead: “Clearly you’re upset, and I want you to know that getting to the bottom of this is just as important to me as it is to you.”
 (For more help in this area, see my “Helpful Phrases for Dealing with Difficult Customers” blog post.)

 5. Escalating voice

 Avoid the temptation to yell just because your customer is yelling.
 You don’t want to get caught up in their drama.
 Instead, remain centered and calm, relying on your ability to communicate with diplomacy and professionalism.

 You will be smart to never tell a customer they are wrong or mistaken.
 Telling a person they are wrong arouses opposition and will make the customer want to battle with you.
 (Ever tell your spouse they are wrong?)
 In “How to Win Friends and Influence People” Dale Carnegie points out an indisputable fact, “it’s difficult, under even the most benign conditions to change people’s minds.”
 So why make it harder by starting out on the wrong foot?
 If you know your customer is wrong, it’s better to start off saying, “I thought the contract read otherwise, but let’s take a look.”

 7. Failing to apologize to customers in the wake of problems

 One of the easiest and quickest ways to diffuse anger, create rapport, and regain goodwill with unhappy customers is to apologize.
 Offering an apology to a customer who experiences a problem should be a natural response from customer service providers.
 Yet, recent research reveals the startling fact that 50% of customers who voice a complaint say they never received an apology.